Post Summary: Things to do in Japan

 Spot a Geisha

 One of the top things to do in Kyoto is to rent a kimono.
-Renting a kimono is a very popular activity for both men and women to do.
-Once you walk around the Gion district for the first time you will see what I mean.
-There are tons of tourists dressed in Kimono, don’t be fooled and mistake them for Maiko.
+This is a very popular activity for both men and women.
+You will see what I mean once you walk around the Gion district for the first time.
+There are tons of tourists dressed in kimonos.

-Kimono rental shops are very prevalent throughout Kyoto, and it’s quite trendy to rent them and grab photos in scenic spots.
-Most kimono rentals will rent out kimonos for the entire day, so make sure to hit all the photo spots you want on that day.
+Kimono rental shops are prevalent throughout Kyoto, and renting them and grabbing photos in scenic spots is trendy.
+Most kimono rental shops will rent out kimonos for the entire day, so make sure to hit all the photo spots you want on that day.

-Be forewarned, wearing a kimono is not a super comfortable experience (especially the shoes), so try not to venture too far between the kimono rental shop and where you want to grab photos.
+Be forewarned that wearing a kimono (especially shoes) is uncomfortable, so try not to venture too far between the kimono rental shop and where you want to take photos.
+Experiences vary widely across different price points.

 Kinkaku–ji Temple

 From the 8th to the 19th century, Kyoto was Japan’s capital.
 Though it no longer holds that distinction, it’s rich in history and home to the Kinkaku-ju Temple, or ‘Golden Temple.’
-Perhaps the quintessential Zen temple, it got its name due to the two top floors which are covered in gold leaf.
+Perhaps the quintessential Zen temple got its name due to the two top floors covered in gold leaf.
 The temple was originally home to an aged shogun warrior who was too old for that brutal lifestyle and wanted to spend his golden years surrounded by beauty and serenity.

 You’ll understand why he chose this location and style of architecture when you see it.
 The present building was reconstructed in the ’50s after an insane monk purportedly set fire to it.
 Thankfully, the damage was repaired shortly thereafter, restoring the building to its original splendor.